CoRoe/DNSGUI/README.md

-# GUI Configuration of DNS Resolution #
+# GUI Configuration of DNS Resolution

 ## Overview

-This project is a simple GUI interface to the parameters of the DNS resolver that is part of systemd.
-It is handy for instance when having to go through a captive portal that the secure DNS queries.
+This project is a simple GUI interface for controlling the DNS resolvers running on a Linux platform.
+It assumes that you have two different resolvers installed, and that these resolvers can be started and stopped using systemd:

+* systemd-resolved, a daemon that comes with systemd.
+Its configuration parameters are */etc/systemd/resolved.conf*.

+* portmaster.
+It is configured via a GUI.

-It contains two components:
+The configuration utility contains two components:

   * A GUI written in PyQt5 (*/usr/local/bin/dnsconf.py*); it is
     essentially an editor for the configuration file